uw-echospace/EcoAcousticAI/README.md

 ## Pipeline Workflow

-1. Link OSN data bucket to GitHub workflow
+1. Trigger pipeline by activating Jetstream instance
+    - Can be scheduled trigger or manually activated instance
     - Utilizes Openstack CLI for authentication to Jetstream2

+2. Link OSN data bucket to GitHub workflow
     - OSN Bucket is linked to Github repository

-2. Trigger pipeline by activating Jetstream instance
-    - Can be scheduled trigger or manually activated instance
+    - Run Script to check for new data in OSN bucket

-3. Run model inference in Docker containers across the integrated models split up across workflows
+3. Run model inference in Docker containers across the integrated models
     - Docker containers provide separate environments for each model

 4. Mount model output directory to Manila storage on the Jetstream instance